Jack Westover: Seattle Seahawks

 Westover signed with the Seattle Seahawks as an undrafted free agent on May 3, 2024.
 On August 30, he was waived from injured reserve with an injury settlement.

 New England Patriots

 On October 2, 2024, Westover signed with the New England Patriots practice squad.
 On November 24, Westover was elevated to the active roster for New England's Week 12 game against the Miami Dolphins.
 He was signed to the active roster on January 4, 2025.

-The Patriots moved Westover from tight end to fullback for the 2025 Season.
-Westover changed his position to fullback due to rookie Brock Lampe suffering a season-ending injury that left the Patriots without a fullback for the 2025 season.
+In the 2025 season, Westover changed positions as an emergency fullback in order to replace injured rookie Brock Lampe, who had suffered a season ending injury during the offseason.
+As a fullback, Westover appeared in all 17 of the Patriots' regular season games with 2 starts.
+Westover was largely used as a blocker, recording one reception for no yards on two targets in the regular season and an additional reception for 8 yards in the postseason.

+With the Patriots getting a full-time fullback after signing Reggie Gilliam during free agency in the 2026 offseason, Westover reverted back to tight end.
+On August 30, 2026, Westover was waived by the Patriots as part of their final roster cuts.

+Washington Commanders

+On September 1, 2026, the Washington Commanders signed Westover to their practice squad.